nadeemlab/SPT/docs/cggnn.md

   --output_prefix OUTPUT_PREFIX
                         Saves output files with this prefix, if provided.
   --upload_importances  Whether to upload importance scores to the database.
+  --random_seed RANDOM_SEED
+                        Random seed to use for reproducibility.
 ```

 The main difference between the command line interface provided by [`cg-gnn`](https://pypi.org/project/cg-gnn/) and the SPT workflow interface is that parameters can't be eliminated from the config file for the latter.
 Instead,